samvaughan/Hector-Wave-Cal/README.md

 > [!IMPORTANT]
 > I haven't performed rigorous testing of the optimum value(s) for $\alpha$!
 I highly recommend that this parameter is investigated fully before we use this code for the Hector data reduction.

+## Technical Details

+The code uses orthogonal Chebyshev polynomials for the basis functions of the model.
+They're produced using the pseudo Vandermonde matrix for the desired degree, from the [`numpy.polynomial.chebyshev.chebvander2d`](https://numpy.org/doc/stable/reference/generated/numpy.polynomial.chebyshev.chebvander2d.html) function.

+The $x$, $y$ and wavelength coordinates used in the fitting are standardised: for $x$ and $y$, these values are rescaled to lie between -1 and 1.
+For the wavelength values, we just remove their mean and divide by the standard deviation.

 ## Parameter values

 I've run this script on ~1500 arcs taken for the Hector survey between December 2022 and March 2024.
 Some plots of the average values for each parameter, as well as their 1-$\sigma$ standard deviations across all arc frames, are shown below.
+We can clearly see the structure in these constant terms within a slitlet, which is remarkably stable across all arc frames.

 The value of the constant parameter for each fibre in AAOmega:

 ![](fibre_constants_AAOmega.png)

 And for Spector: